The Randolph County, Indiana Courthouse (1877-)

-But!
-If all else fails, it might not hurt to gather up six of your elderly bridge club friends and pose naked for a calendar that draws attention to your plight.
-That’s what the self-styled “Courthouse Girls” from Farmland did while the historic Randolph County Courthouse awaited the wrecking ball- and it worked!
-The building was saved.
+It’s usually pretty easy to have your voice heard by local government.
+For starters, you could show up at a commissioners’ meeting, sign a petition, or hold a protest outside the county building.
+If all else fails, it might not hurt to gather up six of your elderly bridge club friends and pose naked for a calendar that draws attention to your plight!
+That’s what the self-styled “Courthouse Girls” from Farmland did while the historic Randolph County Courthouse awaited the wrecking ball.
+It worked!

-The Randolph County Courthouse, originally built in 1877, was originally two stories tall with a high mansard roof and ornate clock tower.
-Architect J.C.
-Johnson rose to prominence in the Midwest despite teaching himself the profession, and designed the courthouse to be exemplary of the Second Empire style popular during the Victorian era.
-It’s definitely evident in the details.
-The building’s brick walls are framed by offset sandstone quoins and trim, especially around its semicircular and triangular window pediments.
-The porch on the front lends the building an Italianate feel, as do pronounced soffits underneath the roof.
+Here’s what happened.
+Originally built in 1877, the Randolph County Courthouse was two stories tall with a high mansard roof and ornate clock tower.
+Its architect, self-trained J.C.
+Johnson, rose to prominence in the Midwest and designed the courthouse to match the Second Empire style popular during the Victorian era.
 By and large, the building appears the same today as it did when it was constructed 140 years ago.

 That wasn’t always the case, though.
-Two more of Johnson’s courthouses are located within about a hundred miles of Winchester’s, and all three had serious structural issues with their clock towers that necessitated their removal.
+Two more of Johnson’s courthouses are located within a hundred miles of Winchester’s, and all three had serious structural issues with their clock towers that necessitated their removal.
 Perhaps being a self-trained architect was easier said than done, or maybe the Courthouse Construction for Dummies book he checked out was missing a few pages.

 Fifty years later, the old building was rotting.
-County commissioners voted 2-1 to demolish the courthouse4 in favor of building a new courthouse or moving to –seriously- an old Walmart on the other side of town.
+County commissioners voted 2-1 to demolish the courthouse4 in favor of building a new courthouse or moving to an empty Walmart on the other side of town.
 A Walmart!
-Boy, courthouses sure aren’t the hearts of the communities that they used to be- at least not as much as the local Walmart is, anyway.
+Not everyone agreed with the commissioners’ plan, and Indiana Landmarks put the building on its 10 Most Endangered list.
+5,000 residents signed a petition to keep the courthouse standing.

-Holding only a porcelain model of the courthouse to protect their modesty, the Girls (seven friends with a combined age of 593) stripped and posed for a calendar to draw awareness to the plight of their beloved building.
+That’s when the Courthouse Girls stepped in.
+Holding only a porcelain model of the building to preserve their modesty, the elderly women stripped and posed for a calendar to draw awareness to the plight of their beloved building.
 Proceeds went to a ‘Save the Courthouse’ fund, and the calendar went viral5.
 Soon after, commissioners voted to rescind their earlier decision.
-The courthouse was saved.
+The courthouse was saved, an a plan was developed to expand and restore it6.

-The project was finally completed in the fall of 2011 as workers guided the last piece of the new tower to its final destination 132 feet in the air.
-After 57 years, Randolph County was on the map again with a new, old courthouse visible from miles around.
-The occasion didn’t pass without a few more instances of clock tower drama, though: the tower’s arrival was delayed after the semi carrying the last 28-foot-tall section crashed on its way to the courthouse7, and high winds put off the installation even longer.
-Nevertheless, once the curtain finally fell on the 64-year-long drama of the Randolph County courthouse, the community again had a courthouse it could be proud of.
+The project was completed in the fall of 2011 as workers guided the last piece of the new tower to its final destination 132 feet in the air.
+After 57 years, Randolph County was on the map again with a new, old courthouse visible from miles around!
+Just to keep things interesting, the occasion didn’t pass without a few more instances of clock tower drama: its installation was delayed after high winds and a truck accident7.

 TL;DR